- Executive Inn by the Space Needle

 As found in the Scrum@Scale Guide, Scrum focuses on individual teams to design, deliver, and sustain complex products.
 But what happens when you have multiple Scrum teams, perhaps even working on different objectives?

-In this 2-day Scrum@Scale course, you will learn how to apply fundamental Scrum and Lean product development skills to scale Scrum from one to many teams across any sized initiative.
+In this two-day Scrum@Scale® course, you will learn how to apply fundamental Scrum and Lean product development skills to scale Scrum from one to many teams across any sized initiative.
 Scrum@Scale courses are interactive and teach how to scale Scrum through a combination of lectures, hands-on exercises, and real-world case studies.

 Steve Martin, Trainer, Certified Scrum@Scale Trainer, CSM, CSPO, CSP-SM, CSP-PO, PMI-ACP